Close Menu

 Image source: Freepik

 Understanding the root causes of this sleep regression can help you address it more effectively.
+Sleep regressions at 15 months are a normal part of development, occurring in many toddlers as they navigate walking, language, and cognitive milestones (Mayo Clinic).
 Key factors include:

 1. Developmental Milestones